-California policy and advocacy organizations are invited to participate in a no-cost workshop series being held in partnership with Pivot Learning, The Education Trust-West, Partnership for Los Angeles Schools, and Californians Together, to learn more about, and advocate for, high-quality curriculum and materials (HQIM) as a lever for educational equity.
+California policy and advocacy organizations are invited to participate in a no-cost workshop series being held in partnership with Pivot Learning, The Education Trust-West, Partnership for Los Angeles Schools, Californians Together, and the Loyola Marymount University Center for Equity for English Learners to learn more about, and advocate for, high-quality curriculum and materials (HQIM) as a lever for educational equity.

 During this workshop series, we will explore HQIM and professional development for educators, with an emphasis on mathematics (given the schedule and focus of the California materials adoption process).
 With the expertise of our partners, we will dive into the relationship between standards-aligned and user-friendly curriculum, excellent instruction for English Learners, and culturally relevant teaching.